 Sentencing powers of the Local Court

-• the maximum penalty that may be imposed in relation to a single offence from two to five years imprisonment; and
+(a) the maximum penalty that may be imposed in respect of a single offence (from two to five years imprisonment); and

-• the maximum property value in relation to indictable 'break and enter' offences that may be dealt with summarily from $15,000 to $60,000.
+(b) the maximum property value in relation to indictable 'break and enter' offences that may be dealt with summarily under Chapter 5 of the Criminal Procedure Act 1986 (from $15,000 to $60,000).

 Last updated: